- Student Engagement

 Federal Direct PLUS Loan: Parents of dependent students may apply for a Federal Direct PLUS Loan to help pay their child’s education expenses as long as certain eligibility requirements are met.
 The annual limit on a PLUS Loan is equal to the student’s cost of attendance minus any other financial aid the student receives.

-Virginia Guaranteed Assistance Program: Full-time Virginia domiciled dependent student who graduated from a Virginia high school with at least a 2.5 grade point average may apply for this state grant program.
+Virginia Guaranteed Assistance Program (VGAP): Full-time Virginia domiciled dependent student who graduated from a Virginia high school with at least a 2.5 grade point average may apply for this state grant program.
 Students must be a first-time freshman, dependent status, and may qualify for renewal awards.

 Part-time Tuition Assistance Program: The Virginia Part-Time Assistance Program is to assist undergraduate, part-time students with financial need to pay part of their college costs.
 In order for an undergraduate student to be eligible for an award, a student must be a domiciled resident of Virginia and be enrolled for one to eight credits in an approved degree, certificate, or diploma program.